bitbldr/sprocket/README.md

 [![Package Version](https://img.shields.io/hexpm/v/sprocket)](https://hex.pm/packages/sprocket)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/sprocket/)

-Sprocket is a server-side framework that enables real-time experiences over a WebSocket connection.
+Sprocket is a server-side framework that enables real-time apps over a WebSocket connection.
 It is heavily inspired by [Phoenix LiveView](https://github.com/phoenixframework/phoenix_live_view) and [React](https://github.com/facebook/react).
 The name "Sprocket" is derived from the metaphor of a bicycle's cassette and chain.